 Nestled among the trees, the Asháninka village of Taroveni is deep in the Peruvian Amazon.

-A commitment to end deforestation by 2030.
+COP26 focuses on a commitment to end deforestation by 2030.
 Is this possible?

 In short, it’s not likely.